bplmaps/lmec-main-site/content/exhibitions/visit.md

 Our physical spaces are ADA accessible via a lift from the main level of the BPL's McKim Building.
 Most, though not all, spaces in the Central Library in Copley Square are accessible.
 For more information, see the BPL's [Resources and Services for Users with Disabilities](https://www.bpl.org/users-with-disabilities/).

-Occassional tours are offered in languages other than English.
+Occasional tours are offered in languages other than English.